DV

 Overview

-VGT and VUG are both Vanguard equity ETFs launched the same day, but they slice the U.S. growth universe differently.
-VGT focuses exclusively on information technology stocks across the market cap spectrum, while VUG tracks the broader CRSP US Large Cap Growth Index—which includes technology but also healthcare, financials, consumer discretionary, and other growth-oriented sectors.
-The key distinction: VGT is a concentrated sector bet; VUG is a diversified large-cap growth fund.
+VGT and VUG are both Vanguard equity ETFs launched the same day, but they track different universes.
+VGT focuses exclusively on the information technology sector across all market caps (large, mid, and small), while VUG targets large-cap growth companies across all sectors.
+The key distinction: VGT is a concentrated sector play, while VUG is a broad diversified growth exposure.

 How they differ